Pyrrhus of Epirus 280-272BC (DBA3 II/27b)

 All my DBA armies use the same storage box.
 I had to get a little inventive with the pike units.

-Posted in All, DBA, Tabletop Games.
+Posted in DBA, Tabletop Games.

 Leave a Reply